-The impetus for transforming the gallery into an aviary comes from a work by the Greek philosopher Plato: The Theaetetus.
-In this text Plato likens our memory to an aviary, a container in which we store experiences in the form of birds that we have captured and placed there.
-When released into this enclosure these experiences are forgotten; it is only when we enter the aviary, and catch hold of a bird, that the past experience it represents is recalled.
+For this exhibition the gallery is imagined as an aviary, holding birds in the form of paintings, released there by the artist.
+Some congregate in small groups, some are more solitary, while others are caged.
+The impetus for transforming the gallery into an aviary comes from reading Martin Heidegger’s commentary on Plato’s Theaetetus.
+In the latter text, Plato likens our memory to an aviary, a container in which we store experiences in the form of birds that we have captured and placed there.
+When released into this enclosure these experiences are forgotten; it is only when we enter the aviary and catch hold of a bird, that the past experience it represents is recalled.

 These works are, in part, based upon lithographic prints contained in Fulton’s Book of Pigeons, a highly regarded volume from 1880 which attempts to document all the varieties of domestic pigeons then known to be extant.
-A copy of this publication was displayed in the gallery.
-Pigeons were also sonically present in the form of a recording of Olivier Messiaen’s 1929 prelude for piano: La Colombe (The Dove), a work in part based on Messiaen’s transcription of the songs of actual birds.
+A copy of this publication is displayed in the gallery.
+Pigeons are also sonically present in the form of a recording of Olivier Messiaen’s 1929 prelude for piano: La Colombe (The Dove), a work in part based on Messiaen’s transcription of the songs of actual birds.